The Definitive Guide to iOS/iPadOS emulation

 Note: This section provides general information, not legal advice.
 Laws vary by location and interpretation.
 When in doubt, consult legal resources specific to your region.

-iOS vs Android
+iOS/iPadOS vs Android

 This guide will likely never feature a comprehensive breakdown comparing iOS vs Android, but Android has a considerable advantage compared to iOS.

 Due to its more open nature, Android has a decisive advantage.
-While iOS emulation dates back to the jailbreaking era of iOS, Android app stores have officially allowed emulation from virtually the beginning, meaning there are many more mature emulators.
+While iOS/iPadOS emulation dates back to the jailbreaking era of iOS, Android app stores have officially allowed emulation from virtually the beginning, meaning there are many more mature emulators.
 Android also places fewer restrictions on emulation; thus, emulators exist for more modern consoles, like the Sony PlayStation 2, Sega Dreamcast, GameCube, Wii, and even the Swìtch.

 The diversity of the Android ecosystem has spawned full-blown console-like Android devices such as the Odin 2, a high-end device that features a built-in gamepad akin to a portable videogame console.
 Devices like the Odin 2 feature memory cards, allowing for a relatively inexpensive way to store game collections.

-Android is also more forgiving about 3rd party controller mapping whereas iOS has a much more limited ability to map 3rd party controllers.
-This gives Android an accessibility edge as less-conventional layouts and input devices can be mapped according to user preference.
+Android is also more forgiving about 3rd party controller mapping, whereas iOS has a much more limited ability to map 3rd party controllers.
+This gives Android an accessibility edge as less conventional layouts and input devices can be mapped according to user preference.

 Android is the superior option if emulation is your primary concern.